decretist/Dissertation/Chapter2/chapter2.markdown

 ### Questions

-Questions (*quaestiones*) are second-order internal nodes subordinate to cases, and are found only in Part II of the *Decretum*.
+Questions (*quaestiones*) are second-order internal nodes subordinate to cases and are found only in Part II of the *Decretum*.
 They are contained by a case and in turn contain chapters.
-They are formally identical with distinctions in Part I, *de Pen*., and Part III, that is, they contain a single terminal node (the *dictum ante*), followed by an ordered sequence of one or more internal nodes (the chapters) containing inscription, rubric, canon and *dictum post* terminal nodes.
+They are formally identical with distinctions in Part I, *de Pen*., and Part III---that is, they contain a single terminal node (the *dictum ante*) followed by an ordered sequence of one or more internal nodes (the chapters) containing inscription, rubric, canon and *dictum post* terminal nodes.

 Because questions are contained by and subordinate to cases, the *dicta ante* that introduce them perform a somewhat different role in